Embodiment, places and education: From early childhood to higher education (EPE)

-This is an international collaborative project between researchers from the University of Waikato and Luleå University of Technology, Sweden.
+This was an international collaborative project between researchers from the University of Waikato and Luleå University of Technology, Sweden.

-The research responds to contemporary developments in designing learning environments, and explores complex influences and relationships between embodied learning, notions of place/space and learner subjectivities.
-It emphasises the importance of place/space in relation to contemporary issues such as cultural diversity, inclusion, refugee resettlement, and neoliberal, outcomes focused educational agendas.
-It further responds to calls for increasingly philosophical attitudes and orientations in ECE, to offer insights into policy, design and practices in ECE and ITE programmes.
+The research responded to contemporary developments in designing learning environments, and explored complex influences and relationships between embodied learning, notions of place/space and learner subjectivities.
+It emphasised the importance of place/space in relation to contemporary issues such as cultural diversity, inclusion, refugee resettlement, and neoliberal, outcomes focused educational agendas.
+It further responded to calls for increasingly philosophical attitudes and orientations in ECE, offered insights into policy, design and practices in ECE and ITE programmes.

-What are the most important facts to take away so far?
+What was the most important facts to take away so far?

-- Contextual features, including invisible, the non-human presence of forces, matter and energies are critical considerations in conceptualizing ‘quality learning’,
+- Contextual features, including invisible, the non-human presence of forces, matter and energies are critical considerations in conceptualising ‘quality learning'.

 - Using philosophy as a method of analysis is expected to support such work.